 - having contingency plans in place to minimise fouling if the vessel falls out of its operational profile.

-Most work vessels will require cleaning following periods of being stationary in addition to continual maintenance.
+Most work vessels require cleaning following periods of being stationary in addition to continual maintenance.

-The vessel hull should be painted with an antifouling system that can prevent biofouling between dockings.
-The system applied should take into account:
+The vessel hull should be painted with antifouling that can prevent biofouling between dry dockings.
+The paint applied should take into account:

 - the ship's speed and activity